openstack/kolla-ansible/doc/source/reference/deployment-and-bootstrapping/bootstrap-servers.rst

 If ``virtualenv_site_packages`` is set, (default is ``true``) the virtual environment will inherit packages from the global site-packages directory.
 This is typically required for modules such as yum and apt which are not available on PyPI.
-See :ref:`virtual-environments-target-hosts` for futher information.
+See :ref:`virtual-environments-target-hosts` for further information.

 Configuration of Apparmor
 ~~~~~~~~~~~~~~~~~~~~~~~~~